maxmind/geoipupdate/README.md

 Copy `geoipupdate.exe` to where you want it to live.

-`geoiupdate` looks for the config file `\ProgramData\MaxMind/GeoIPUpdate\GeoIP.conf` on your system drive by default.
+`geoipupdate` looks for the config file `\ProgramData\MaxMind/GeoIPUpdate\GeoIP.conf` on your system drive by default.